stelatoris/XTronical-I2S-Audio-with-SD/README.md

   Now it is able to construct an XT_Wav_Class object using the filename as argument. e.g: XT_Wav_Class MySound("/sample.wav");
   To add more WAV files to be played, simple create more XT_Wav_Class objects.

-- Can Play one WAV file, either Stereo or Mono Channels.
+- Can Play one WAV file from SD card, either Stereo or Mono Channels.
 18-12-2022